manvendrasingh108/RTrap-Ransomware-Detection-Containment-using-Decoy-Files-and-ML/README.md

 # 🛡️ RTrap – Ransomware Detection & Containment using Decoy Files and ML

-RTrap is a **Python-based research framework** designed to detect and contain ransomware attacks using **decoy (honeypot) files** and **machine learning clustering**.
-The system plants realistic fake files in user directories and continuously monitors them.
+RTrap is a **Python-based research framework** designed to detect and contain ransomware attacks using **decoy (honeypot) files** and **machine learning clustering**.The system plants realistic fake files in user directories and continuously monitors them.
 If ransomware touches a decoy, RTrap instantly responds by **killing the malicious process** and **disconnecting the network** to prevent data loss and lateral spread.

 ---